Risk Management

 OMV may experience operational, political, technological, or other risks beyond its control, both its own and belonging to its contractual partners, which may delay or hinder the progress of its projects.

-By way of example, the execution of major onshore and offshore projects in Romania, Norway, and the may be affected by changes to the respective regulatory or fiscal frameworks, by the unavailability of contractors, or the lack of qualified staff.
+By way of example, the execution of major onshore and offshore projects in Romania, Norway, and the UAE may be affected by changes to the respective regulatory or fiscal frameworks, by the unavailability of contractors, or the lack of qualified staff.
 Project costs may be negatively impacted by price inflation, labor shortages, or the disruption or reorganization of supply chains.
 Projects, in particular in recycling and sustainable fuels and feedstocks, may be affected by insufficient availability of required feedstock supply, by the inability to commercially scale up new technologies, or by the lack of regulatory clarity.
 In new business areas in particular, OMV may more often invest through partnerships and joint ventures, which may expose the Company to increased governance and credit risks and may negatively impact project execution.
 The effect of any of these risks may have a material adverse impact on OMV’s business, results of operations, and financial condition.

 ESG risk